kingmikeip/fotedit/README.md

 - drag to reorder images
 - OAuth
 - later social aspect will be added so users in a group can be invited for an edit

+#### *Post Post MVP (near future features)*

+- refactor for react native
+- add unlimited size and number of images upload
+- email confirmation of shares, new gallery created
+- pay structure for heavy users

 ### React Component Hierarchy